When your colouring is stronger than your clothing colours, then your clothes appear even more subdued and ineffective by comparison.

 When your jewelry is brighter than you, you become duller by comparison.

-When your eyeliner is too dark, your eyes can’t balance it.
+When your eyeliner is too dark, your eyes cannot balance it.
 The eyes closes in and looks smaller.

 What is this whole concept of balance and colour in personal colour analysis?
 The goal is that everything you wear so matches who you already are in darkness, coolness, neutrality (meaning warm and cool at once), clarity of colour, saturation…any colour parameter, that to the viewer, your person and your decoration are as one.

 A woman walks into a restaurant.
-She has blonde hair and blue eyes, and a pale-sunshine complexion.
+She has blonde hair and blue eyes, and a pale sunshine complexion.
 Nobody can see anything but the dark eyeliner and black spider eyelashes.
 She only wears a line of liner on the upper lid, but still her makeup is stronger than she is.
-She is reduced by comparison, as is everything else she was wearing, if anyone even noticed it.
+She is reduced by comparison, as is everything else she is wearing, if anyone even noticed it.
 Taylor Swift cannot balance her eyeliner, so her eyes appear small and squinty in the face.

 Even Kate Middleton, in her engagement photos, wears too much dark eyeliner, so the eyes look smaller.
 There is blue in the liner, to match the dress, and once you get past the black lines, you become caught up in the blue.
 If the blue then sparkles, and the woman sparkles less, the woman just got duller.
 Human coloring usually cannot match the intensity of cosmetic pigments, let alone their bizarre effects of frost/sparkle/glitter/prismatic reflections, etc. Some women can match it with ease, but the cosmetic industry wants us to believe we call can.
 Think about your friends out shopping on a Saturday.
 Honestly, can their natural coloring balance the world of shimmer?
 Can most of them balance darkness beyond medium?

 These are separate concepts from looking yellow, sallow, or other aspects of balancing heat.
-The focus today is mostly on “can you match the saturation and darkness?”.
-Matching the degree of warmth or coolness is another issue altogether, as “warm colours make me look ill”.
-That’s a different kind of balance.
+The focus today is mostly on, can you match the saturation and darkness?
+Matching the degree of warmth or coolness is another issue altogether, as in warm colours make me look ill.
+That is a different kind of balance.

 Open this article in a new window (the link should do that automatically).
 Resize the two windows so you can see this one and the pictures side by side.